browserengineering/book/book/glossary.md

 Coordinate spaces
 =================

-There are several 2D coordinate spaces that are very conveinient to answer questions like: where is this element relative to another one?
+There are several 2D coordinate spaces that are very convenient to answer questions like: where is this element relative to another one?
 Where is it relative to the web page? where is it on the screen?